ioggstream/docker-nss/README.md

 docker-nss
 ==========

-A libnss plugin for finding Docker containers
+A libnss plugin for finding Docker containers and their natted ports.

 This is still a work in progress!